spandana-builds/DigitalGarden-ChromeExtension/README.md

 # 🌿 Hasiru Haadi – Digital Garden Dashboard

-A calming, nature-inspired Chrome new tab extension that helps you stay focused, organized, and at peace.
-Built with vanilla HTML, CSS, and JavaScript — no frameworks.
+A nature-inspired productivity dashboard that transforms your browser’s new tab into a peaceful digital workspace for focus, organization, and mindful productivity.

 > _Hasiru Haadi_ means "green path" in Kannada.